 “Na Hum Amitabh, Na Dilip Kumar, Na Kisi Hero Ke Bache… Hum hai Seedhe Saadhe Akshay”

-Akshay is the live example of ‘Hard Work is the Key to Success’.
+Akshay kumar is the live example of ‘Hard Work is the Key to Success’.

 He has done movies that break stereotypes or tackles taboos resulting in a positive change in society.
 Such as:

 Toilet: Ek Prem Katha

 Akshay Kumar’s movie Toilet: Ek Prem Katha, was ‘inspired’ by the Prime Minister Narendra Modi led Swacch Bharat Abhiyaan aka Clean India campaign and also by a bride who had walked out of her in-laws’ house just because they did not have a toilet in their house.
 The movie brings to the front, the issue of open defecation as per the 2011 census data, only 46.9% of people in India have toilets at home and about 49.8% defecate in the open.

 A movie that breaks the taboos about mensuration as the women in backward areas mostly use unhygienic rags and things during their menstruation.
 The film is based on the life of Arunachalam Muruganantham, a Tamil Nadu-based social activist who revolutionized the concept of menstrual hygiene in rural India by creating a low-cost sanitary napkin machine.
 Pad Man was envisioned to be an awareness film without focusing on the commercial aspects.

 Not only he has motivated us through his movies but also from his humanitarian initiatives he did off-screen:

 - Donation of 9 lakhs to the families of 12CRPF Jawans Martyred in Sukma: According to an article by RepublicIndia, in March 2017, Akshay Kumar donated 9 lakhs each to the families of the CRPF Jawans martyred in a Naxalite ambush near Chhattisgarh.